 In the early 1970s, Mar Haroldus was offered a further appointment as a Patriarch in the Old Roman Catholic Church from Patriarch Claudius (Guy Claude Hamel) of Canada, but repudiated this offer in definite terms.
 Hamel was the successor of Archbishop Earl A. James (Mar Laurentius), sometime Archbishop and Primate of Acadia and Exarch of the Canadas in the Catholicate of the West.
-In a letter of 17 August 1972, Mar Haroldus appointed Mar Alexander to take over all church work from him, meaning that the AEC Province of the East, USA, and also the nominal Patriarchate of the OAEK, then became officially merged within the Svea Synod.
+In a letter of 17 August 1972, Mar Haroldus appointed Mar Alexander to take over all church work from him, meaning that the AEC Province of the East, USA then became officially merged within the Svea Synod.
 Mar Haroldus continued some ministerial work until 1976 when he retired completely.
 He met with Mar Alexander on two occasions during his retirement in Florida.

 Mar David during the 1960s